 Objective: To assess the carotid and brachial arteries’ intima-media thicknesses (IMTs) in cases with intermittent (obstructive sleep apnoea syndrome (OSAS)) and continuous (chronic obstructive pulmonary disease (COPD)) hypoxaemia together with other confounding demographic and biochemical factors.

-Methods: The study was prospectively performed on 197 patients allocated in three groups: 80 patients with severe OSAS, 80 severe COPD patients and 37 healthy controls.
+Methods: The study was prospectively performed on 197 patients allocated in three groups: 80 with severe OSAS, 80 with severe COPD patients and 37 healthy controls.
 These groups were compared in terms of demographics, biochemical markers and IMTs of the right and left carotid and brachial arteries.

-Conclusion: We have shown that both intermittent and continuous hypoxia result in remarkable alterations in carotid-IMT and brachial-IMT.
-Further prospective trials are warranted to confirm and extend these findings including the biochemical markers, which may aid in the diagnosis and follow-up of patients suffering from hypoxaemia.
+Conclusion: We have shown that both intermittent and continuous hypoxia result in remarkable alterations in carotid IMT and brachial IMT.
+Further prospective trials are warranted to confirm and extend these findings, including the biochemical markers, which may aid in the diagnosis and follow-up of patients suffering from hypoxaemia.